Made In Australia: Kippins Organic Sleepy-Time Baby Balm

-Not only has Heather Rowland and her team developed a product that achieved COSMOS organic certification, they have managed to keep production in Australia so that you can be assured of the product quality.
+Not only have Heather Rowland and her team developed a product that achieved COSMOS organic certification, but they have also managed to keep production in Australia so that you can be assured of the product quality.

 Heather answered a couple of questions for us so that we could get to know her and Kippins a little better.

 How did Kippins start?
 Is your background in design, were you looking for organic toys and couldn't find what you were looking for, or were you parents doing anything you could to get some decent sleep?

 I was on maternity leave with my first son and he was having trouble sleeping and dealing with separation anxiety.
 I read a lot about comforters and so went to buy one.
 But I was surprised that this staple baby product hadn’t seemed to have evolved or be modernised since I was a baby over 30 years ago!